Canon G1 X Mark III vs Leica D-LUX Typ 109

 Review summary: Canon G1 X Mark III vs Leica D-LUX Typ 109

 So what is the bottom line?
 Is there a clear favorite between the Canon G1 X Mark III and the Leica D-LUX Typ 109?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G1 X Mark III: